XavierDingRotman/academic-my-site/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 Xavier Ding is an Full-Time MBA candidate at Rotman School of Management, University of Toronto.
 He is a passionate developer focuing on data science and its application in financial risk management, quantitative finance and social intelligence.
-He is a certified Financial Risk Manager (FRM) and had years of experience in quantitative financial analysis.
+He is a certified Financial Risk Manager (FRM) and he had years of experience in quantitative financial analysis.